EspressoTrip-v2/concept-application/README.md

 Run the ```npm-install.sh``` script once you make a pull to update all the services packages.
 I will update this list as the application grows.
 If there are any changes to the codebase, please re-run the infrastructure scripts again to ensure there are no missing deployments.

-There is a ```npm-update-common.sh``` script that I use to update the npm library that is shared amongst the services.
+There is a ```npm-update-common.sh``` script that I use to update the npm library that is shared amongst the services...***DO NOT RUN THIS***.
-!!!DO NOT RUN THIS!!!
 The library changes daily and so will cause the master branch to not run as usually the library required is many versions behind the latest @espressotrip-org/concept-common library.

 ##### Volume persistence:
 All data wil persist on restarts, if you do a ```minikube delete``` everything will be lost.
 The latest version of Minikube v1.25.2 also will maintain any deployments after restart.
 Versions before that you will have to manually restart all the deployments again as described below... my suggestion is upgrade.
 ___
 ### Note:
 If you have completed any of the optional setup above, please skip ***Minikube*** section and move to the [***Stand Alone Deployments***](#stand-alone-deployments) section.